Why is Pete Carroll so patient about the struggling Seahawks defense? ‘It’s out of necessity’

 Instead, if the 49ers game had been one big hopeful step forward, the Bills game appeared to be two equally big steps back.
 The Seahawks gave up 292 yards in the first half alone, falling behind 24-10 at halftime and eventually losing 44-34 — the most points a Carroll-coached Seahawks team has given up.

-Seattle ended up allowing 420 yards, and is allowing 455.75 per game at the halfway point of the season, on pace to break the all-time NFL record for yards allowed in a season set by the New Orleans Saints in 2012 (440 per game).
+Seattle ended up allowing 420 yards, and is allowing 455.75 per game at the halfway point of the season, on pace to break the NFL record for yards allowed in a season set by the New Orleans Saints in 2012 (440 per game).

 But anyone who might have hoped to see some drastic measures from Carroll on Monday — such as vowing to make widespread changes either with his players, scheme or coaching staff — was left wanting.

-Carroll, instead, preached the same message of patience and belief that things will get better when he talked to the media via Zoom on Monday.
+Carroll, instead, preached the same message of patience and belief that things will get better when he talked to media members via Zoom on Monday.

 Carroll pointed to the season-high seven sacks — almost matching the nine of the first six games — as one reason for optimism.
 He also pointed to just needing a little more time for the players who are new to the team this season or are coming back from injury to get integrated or reintegrated.

-That’s specifically true in the secondary, where the team’s projected starting four has still essentially played just one game together: the season opener against Atlanta.
+That’s specifically true in the secondary, where the team’s projected starting four still has essentially played just one game together: the season opener against Atlanta.

 “So that’s why if you’re wondering about where the patience comes from, I think it’s out of necessity right now that we just have to work guys through it,’’ Carroll said.

-Still, the secondary may not be whole anytime soon, with Carroll’s uncertainty whether starting cornerback Shaquill Griffin will make it back for Sunday’s game in Los Angeles against the Rams.
+Still, the secondary might not be whole anytime soon, with Carroll’s uncertainty whether starting cornerback Shaquill Griffin will make it back for the game Sunday in Los Angeles against the Rams.

-And then there’s the curious case of Quinton Dunbar, who has taken over Griffin’s left corner spot the last two games with Tre Flowers on the right side.
-A highly-hyped offseason acquisition coming in a trade for a fifth-round pick from Washington, Dunbar has struggled of late while dealing with a chronic knee issue.
+And then there’s the curious case of Quinton Dunbar, who has taken over Griffin’s left corner spot the past two games with Tre Flowers on the right side.
+A highly-hyped offseason acquisition coming in a trade from Washington for a fifth-round draft choice, Dunbar has struggled of late while dealing with a chronic knee issue.
 He is limited most days in practice, which, along with injuries to Griffin and Adams, has hurt the continuity of the back end.

 Via Pro Football Focus, Dunbar gave up seven receptions on eight targets for 99 yards and a touchdown and also had a missed tackle against the Bills.